By: John Devlin

 Check A Trade has a solid reputation and rating on Trustpilot, where customers at present have rated the business as 4.7 out of 5.

 This is over 12,000 different verified ratings and reviews, too, meaning the numbers add up to this being a pretty popular service.

 It’s always a good idea to look through what customers have to say before you actually sign up.
 That’s because you are going to want that added confidence that this is a site that’s going to pull in the paying customers.

 I can assure you that Check A Trade is more than reputable and more than well-loved.
 However, if you’re looking for a bit more assurance, check out the individual Trustpilot ratings.

 However, it’s worth keeping in mind that this is only what the customers and everyday users of Checkatrade have to say.
 This ‘excellent’ rating is all well and good, but when it comes to working out whether or not it’s right for your business, you need to look at what tradesmen think, too.

-Checkatrade reviews on ToolTalk are more on balance, with tradespeople generally giving the company favourable reviews at a rating of three stars out of five.
+Checkatrade reviews from tradesmen on ToolTalk are more on balance, with tradespeople generally giving the company favourable reviews at a rating of three stars out of five.